Coldwater, Sherman County, Texas

-Coldwater is a ghost town in Sherman County, Texas.
+Coldwater is a ghost town in Sherman County, Texas, United States.
 It was the county seat from 1889 to 1901.

 History

 The town was founded on a ranch owned by William B. Slaughter, son of C.C.
 Slaughter.
 According to the Handbook of Texas Online, "By 1891 a hotel, a courthouse, a jail, and a mercantile store had been erected."
 Two years later, in 1893, a newspaper called the Sherman County Banner was started by Charles Randolph and George Loomis.

 The post office closed down in 1907.
 A brickhouse on the ranch was still used as a church until 1940.

 Coldwater is now the location of the Coldwater gas field.